sidjohn1/smartthings/README.md

 <h2>Details:</h2>
 <b>TimelyPresence:</b> Smartthings smartapp that displays the current local time and the presence of the members of the house as the background.
 Images change from greyscale to color indicating presence<br>
 <b>WeatherPanel:</b> Smartthings smartapp that displays inside and outside temp and weather infomation as a web page.
 Also has a random customizable background serviced by Dropbox public folders.<br>
 <b>Lights On, On Vibration.groovy:</b> Smartthings smartapp that turns on and back off a light when a sensor is vibrated.
 This app works well with a Smartsence Multi attached to your doorbell to detect when it has rung.
-The vibration of the ring will trigger the selected light to turn on.
+The vibration of the ring will trigger the selected light to turn on.<br>
 <b>PlantLink-DirectMonitor.groovy</b> Monitors your Plantlinks via [Kristopher Kubicki's plantlink-direct devicetype](https://github.com/KristopherKubicki/device-plantlink-direct) , and sends notifacations when your plants need water.<br>
 <b>SmartTurnItOn.groovy:</b> Turns on a device at a set time on set day(s) of the week on if a persons presense is detected.
 Also turns the device off after a set time<br>
 <b>SmartWeatherStationExtended.groovy:</b> Smartthings devicetype, adds Moon Phase and 3 day weather forcast info.
 Compatible with Weather Panel 1.4 and later.<br>